l

 Note:

 The Camaldolese (Camaldolenses as mentioned above), were part of the Benedictine family of monastic orders founded by St. Benedict in the sixth century.
-Noted for they strict and solitary discipline, they had several monasteries and possessions in Istria from about the year 1000.
+Noted for their strict and solitary discipline, they had several monasteries and possessions in Istria from about the year 1000.
 The Camaldolese branch was established through the efforts of the Italian monk St. Romuald in the eleventh century.
 His reform sought to revitalize the best of the communal and solitary dimensions of monastic life.
 St. Romuald founded the Hermitage of Camaldoli high in the mountains of central Italy.
 There are Camaldolese hermitages and monasteries throughout Italy.
 The most ancient is the urban monastery of St. Gregory the Great in the heart of Rome.

 As for the Templars, the first military order in the Church, in their brief history spanning only two centuries, they became very rich and powerful, the very reasons that led to their downfall and abolition.